lissine0/Monal-wiki/XML-Query-Language.md

 ```

 ## Extraction Commands
 An extraction command can be appended to the last path segment.
 Without those extraction commands, `find:` will return the full `MLXMLNode` matching the selection criteria of the XML query.
-If you rather want to read a special attribute, element value etc. of the full XML node, you'll have to use one of these extractions commands:
+If you rather want to read a special attribute, element value etc. of the full XML node, you'll have to use one of the extractions commands below

 - `@attributeName`:
 This will return the value of the attribute named after the `@` as `NSString`, use a conversion command to convert the value to other data types.